wernerdegroot/applicatives/README.md

 ## Variance

-Note that, in the example above, the types of the parameters `left` and `right` are too strict.
+Note that, in the diagram above, the types of the parameters `Foo<A> left` and `Foo<B> right` are too strict.
 Applicatives are typically covariant, and you may want to adjust the types of the parameters to reflect this (use `Foo<? extends A>` and `Foo<? extends B>` instead of `Foo<A>` and `Foo<B>`).
 This is similar to something you'll find in [the definition of `CompletableFuture.thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) and is [generally recommended](https://en.wikipedia.org/wiki/Robustness_principle):

 > Among programmers, to produce [compatible functions](https://en.wikipedia.org/wiki/Liskov_substitution_principle), the principle is also known in the form [be contravariant in the input type and covariant in the output type](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).

-The types of `left` and `right` are allowed to diverge as well.
+In certain circumstances, the types of `left` and `right` are allowed to diverge as well.
 This is considered to be an advanced feature, but could be necessary to prevent the execution time overhead of excessive copying.
 See [the implementation of the applicative for `List`](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Lists.java) for inspiration.

 ## Lift
 Lifting is a way to "upgrade" a function that works with regular values like `String`s and `Integer`s (usually very easy to write) to a similar function that works with, for example, `CompletableFuture`s like `CompletableFuture<String>`s and `CompletableFuture<Integer>`s instead (which is usually much more tiresome to write).